Dineshkumarsammeta/Business_Insight_Engine_Project/README.md

 **Reporting to:** Dr. Artur Boronat
 **Type of Project:** Real-Time Sentiment Analysis, ETL Automation (Academic Project)

+##  ⚠️ Disclaimer

+This project uses LangChain to incorporate GPT-4 for contextual reasoning and sophisticated sentiment analysis.
+In order to execute the system end-to-end or completely replicate the findings, you need:

+A current OpenAI account

+A working OpenAI API key set up in your setting

+Certain project components (including contextual insights, zero/few-shot learning, and GPT-4 improved classification) won't work properly without access to OpenAI's API.

+The repository is kept up to date for professional demonstration, research, and academic reasons.
+ETL automation, Spark processing, Airflow orchestration, deep learning baselines, and AWS infrastructure setup are examples of modules that are not linked to LLM integration but may nevertheless be replicated separately.
 ## 📌 Objective
 The goal of this project was to build a **cloud-native, full-stack sentiment analysis platform** capable of processing massive volumes of **real-time Twitter data**.